 - Type of Lodging (Tipo de Alojamiento): This is a bit baffling, especially if you are arriving in Peru without a hotel or hostel reservation.
 If you do have a confirmed place to stay, select the accommodation type (private, hotel or guesthouse) and write the address.
 If not, don’t worry.
 Tick the box for hotel or guesthouse and put the name of the nearest city as the address.

-- Means of Transport and Name of Carrier (Medio de Transporte and Compañia de Transporte Utilizado): Tick the appropriate box to show how you arrived in Peru: air, land, maritime or river.
-For name of carrier, enter the name of your airline, bus or boat company.
+- Means of Transport and Name of Carrier (Medio de Transporte and Compañia de Transporte Utilizado): Tick the appropriate box to show how you arrived in Peru: air, land, maritime, or river.
+For the name of the carrier, enter the name of your airline, bus or boat company.

 - Don’t lose your Tarjeta Andina!
 After checking your completed form, the airport or border official will hand back your section of the TAM (the lower third).
 Keep it safe for the duration of your trip -- you’ll need it to exit the country.
 If you lose it, you’ll have to get a replacement (find out how with our guide to obtaining a replacement TAM).